automationhacks/automationhacks.github.io/_posts/2019-07-28-how-to-setup-a-load-test-via-locust.md

 This sample response is taken from [JSON placeholder](https://jsonplaceholder.typicode.com/) site

-Let&#8217;s run this file either via IntelliJ or via command line.
+Let's run this file either via IntelliJ or via command line.
 You should see output like below on the same terminal where mock server is running which tells that our expectation has been registered successfully.

 <pre class="wp-block-syntaxhighlighter-code">2019-07-28 21:53:32,880 INFO o.m.m.HttpStateHandler creating expectation: